imwaa/notes-app-nodejs/README.md

  - create/read/update/delete Notes
  - Allows a user to do log in and save his personal notes

+ For the Front-End it uses:
+ - Handlebars .hbs Engine
- For the Front-End it uses a Bootstrap Theme : Minty.
+ - Bootstrap Theme : Minty.

  # Screen Shots